happybeing/safenetwork-fuse/README.md

 SAFE is an open source project of @maidsafe, a private company which is majority owned by a Scottish charity, both based in Scotland but which is decentralised with employees and contributors based around the globe.

-# How To Use SAFE FUSE
+# How To Use SAFE Drive
+**IMPORTANT:** SAFE Drive is not currently bundled as an executable.
+So the instructions immediately below relating to downloading a zip file will not work until this is supported.

+You can though still use SAFE Drive by cloning the repository and running `node bin.js` in the SAFE Drive directory.
+See the [Development](https://github.com/theWebalyst/safenetwork-fuse/#development) section for details on how to do this.

 ## 1. Get an account on SAFE Network
-To use SAFE FUSE you will need an account on SAFE Network, which is currently in testing (see [https://safenetwork.tech/get-involved/](https://safenetwork.tech/get-involved/)).
+To use SAFE Drive you will need an account on SAFE Network, which is currently in testing (see [https://safenetwork.tech/get-involved/](https://safenetwork.tech/get-involved/)).

-## 2. Install SAFE FUSE
+## 2. Install SAFE Drive

 Download the latest zip file for your operating system from releases and extract to a directory on your computer.